yayyzan/RISCV-Processor/Omar_Alkhatib_Personal_Statement.md

 2. The use of `./init.sh` to immediately run the program on the vbuddy.

+Note that this was done with significant help from [Shuyuan Liu](https://github.com/shuyuan-liu).
 ## Reflection

 I was generally satisfied with how the team worked.
 I think we all communicated effectively and conveyed our messages to each other quickly.
 I do not have any complaints from that regard and would be happy to work with this same team in the future.
 Most of the coordination was done by myself, however I hope that the team was satisfied with my actions.
 If I was to repeat the project I would have loved to have more time to implement more features into the CPU.